For the first time in more than a decade, AMD has ultimately produced a rival to NVIDIA’s foremost consumer GPU.

 - No deal-breaking disadvantages

 MSI’s Gaming X Trio has proved to be one of the better aftermarket designs for most GPUs.
-A lot of reviewers and users are talking that MSI’s cooling solution, Tri-Frozr is solid for RTX 3090s, 3080s, 3070s, RX 6800 XTs, RX 6800s, and any other card that uses that same triple-fan setup.
+Many reviewers and users have stated that MSI’s cooling solution, Tri-Frozr, is solid for RTX 3090s, 3080s, 3070s, RX 6800 XTs, RX 6800s, and any other card that uses the same triple-fan setup.

-It is expected that the MSI RX 6900 XT Gaming X Trio will perform just as well in every aspect.
-Let’s delve deeper into every aspect individually.
+The MSI RX 6900 XT Gaming X Trio is expected to perform just as strongly in every aspect.
+Let’s look closer at each aspect individually.

-The price is probably somewhere between $250 and $350 over the reference card.
-So, around $1350.
-A premium price tag for minimal gains.
+We estimate that the price probably falls somewhere between $250 and $350 above the reference card.
+This would make it about $1350—a premium price tag for minimal gains.

-It is difficult to say whether this pricing is fair or not.
-To get the full picture, it is vital to look at all the other alternatives, compare them in terms of performance and pricing.
+It is difficult to say whether or not this pricing is fair.
+To see the full picture, it is important to look at all the other alternatives and compare them in terms of performance and pricing.

-First things first, this is a massive graphics card.
-It is 324 mm long.
-Many might find out that this is a trouble one they realize they cannot fit it into their PC case.
+First of all, this is a massive graphics card.
+It is 324mm long.
+Many buyers might realize they have made a mistake when they cannot fit the GPU into their PC case.

-But, if people are prepared to pay $1300+ for a GPU, they are probably prepared to buy a big enough PC case.
+Then again, if people are prepared to pay $1300+ for a GPU, they are probably also prepared to buy a larger PC case.

-Design-wise, MSI has made a few updates compared to the previous Gaming X Trio generation.
-The front-face of the GPU is a bit flatter.
-All the visual elements are not as prominent and everything seems to flow together much better.
+In terms of design, MSI has made a few updates compared to the previous Gaming X Trio generation.
+The front of the GPU is a bit flatter.
+The visual elements are less pronounced, and everything seems to flow together much better.

-A few plastic silver accents have been added around the three fans and there are a few slits between the fans that are dedicated to RGB lighting.
+Some plastic silver accents have been added around the three fans, and there are a few slits between the fans that are dedicated to RGB lighting.

-On the side, there’s MSI and GEFORCE RTX branding.
-The GEFORCE is a sticker while the MSI logo is supported with RGB lighting.
+On the side, there is MSI and GEFORCE RTX branding.
+The GEFORCE is a sticker, while the MSI logo is enhanced with RGB lighting.

-Above the logo, there is a stripe across the edge of the card to bring a bit more RGB to the table.
+Above the logo is a stripe across the edge of the card to bring a bit more RGB to the table.

-The backplate is made out of metal and it does have good contact with the PCB thanks to the thermal pads located under it.
+The backplate is made of metal and has good contact with the PCB thanks to the thermal pads located under it.

 Performance and Overclocking Capabilities

 MSI advertises a boost clock of up to 2340 MHz which is about 90 MHz higher than the reference card.
-Nothing too impressive.
-But, in-real performance shows a different outcome.
-During long-gaming sessions, this RX 6900 XT can boost up to 2500 MHz, although once it settles, the clocks average around 2380 MHz.
+This doesn’t sound too impressive.
+However, actual performance shows a different outcome.
+During long gaming sessions, this RX 6900 XT can boost up to 2500 MHz, although, once it settles, the clocks average around 2380 MHz.

-However, things do get interesting if you are a fan of custom overclocks.
+However, things become more interesting if you are a fan of custom overclocks.

-By pushing the power limit, OC enthusiasts have managed a maximum overclock of 2760 MHz.
+By pushing the power limit, OC enthusiasts have achieved a maximum overclock of 2760 MHz.
 That is much better than what the reference card can do (around 2450 MHz).

-A beefy heatsink is needed to cool that kind of power.
+A beefy heatsink is needed to keep the temperature under control.

 Fortunately, MSI’s solution with this GPU is pretty good.
-This beast of GPU averages between 67 °C and 70 °C. Not bad.
-It is even better when you consider that the noise levels never get over 30 dBA.
+This beast of GPU averages between 67 °C and 70 °C, which is not bad.
+It is even better when you consider that the noise levels never exceed 30 dBA.

-Of course, if you don’t care about noise levels and you just want lower temperatures, you can always ramp up the fan speed.
+Of course, if you don’t care about noise levels and want lower temperatures, you can always ramp up the fan speed.